Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

 - When we send that crazy string we going to get the value on the `EIP` like magic, but how it works?

-    1. We send the crazy code and we know that in some point it will crash (because it have more than **2700** characters)
+    1. We send the "crazy code" and we know that in some point it will crash (because it have more than **2700** characters).

+        - **That "crazy code" is actually a pattern alogythm of characters, so Metasploit can identify the bytes where the crash exactly happened! booom!!!**

-    2. After the crash, we going to say to Metasppoit:
+    3. After the crash, we going to say to Metasppoit:

-        - **The program have crashed with the `pattern_create`, identify exactly where it crashed.**
+        - **The program have crashed with the `pattern_create`, identify exactly where it crashed, plz! :3.**

 - Don't forget to change the mod `chmod +x` for running the program: